Berkeley Academy of Music

 Weekly lessons are scheduled for each student in Berkeley, San Francisco, or online.

-If you are sick or Covid positive but feeling well enough to play, you may opt for an online lesson.
+If you are sick, but feeling well enough to play, please arrange for an online lesson.

-Tuition covers lessons, recitals, studio instructors’ salaries, as well as equipment maintenance and venue rental expenses when applicable.
+Tuition covers lessons, December recital, 2 mini recitals/play days, as well as equipment maintenance and venue rental expenses.
 Please choose a lesson payment plan that best suits your needs.

 Plan A: Monthly.
 Due at the first lesson of each month.